 Florida Continuing Education Requirements

-- Pursuant to Rule 61G15-22.001(3), Florida Administrative Code, PEs must complete a course on the seventh edition by Dec.
-31, 2021, and provide the Board with a certificate of completion.
+2. Pursuant to Rule 61G15-22.001(3), Florida Administrative Code, PEs must complete a course on the eighth edition which goes into effect Dec.
+31, 2023, and provide the Board with a certificate of completion.
 Certificates can be emailed to FBPE at cedesk@fbpe.org.

 However, PEs whose work involves the design of elements of structures and systems covered by the Florida Building Code must take an advanced building code course before submitting final engineering documents to building departments or other agencies having jurisdiction.